GNOME/gimp/devel-docs/performance-logs/performance-logs.md

 When you're done performing the task, stop recording the log by pressing the *Record* button again.
-At this point, GIMP will perform any necessary final steps, which may take a while (usually, no more than a few seconds).
+At this point, LIGMA will perform any necessary final steps, which may take a while (usually, no more than a few seconds).
 At the end of this process, the log is ready.

 *Note:*
-In situations where you can't cleanly stop recording the log, such as when GIMP crashes or freezes in the middle of the process, make sure to record a *progressive* log, as described in [section *1.2*](#12-log-parameters).
+In situations where you can't cleanly stop recording the log, such as when LIGMA crashes or freezes in the middle of the process, make sure to record a *progressive* log, as described in [section *1.2*](#12-log-parameters).

 ### 1.1.
 Event Markers